microSingularity/microsingularity.github.io/_posts/2022-02-21-Blender-Colab.md

+---
-# How to Run Blender on Google Colab with a Free GPU
+title: How to Run Blender on Google Colab with a Free GPU
+layout: post
+post-image: "/assets/images/GoogleBlenderPost.png"
+description: A set of instructions for running your Blender scenes on Google Colab with a free GPU
+tags:
+- google
+- colab
+- blender
+- render
+- cloud
+- free
+- GPU
+---

 This is a more comprehensive set of instructions on how to render your Blender scenes on Google Colab.
 All of these tutorials can be found on my [Youtube Page here](https://www.youtube.com/c/MicroSingularity) with the playlist to all Colab tutorials [here](https://youtube.com/playlist?list=PLV0Zsi5ZYUasqIKTYo7et4iJuaSIArSy5)
 The notebook files for this code can be [found here](https://github.com/microSingularity/blenderGoogleGPU)